devlooped/TableStorage/readme.md

 await repo.DeleteAsync(saved);
 ```

-This is quite convenient for handing reference data, for example.
+This is quite convenient for handling reference data, for example.
 Enumerating all entries
 in the partition wouldn't be something you'd typically do for your "real" data, but for
 reference data, it could be useful.